-Shortly before your paternity leave is due to start, we will discuss with you the arrangements for covering your work and the opportunities for you to remain in contact, should you wish to do so, during your leave.
+Shortly before your parental leave is due to start, we will discuss with you the arrangements for covering your work and the opportunities for you to remain in contact, should you wish to do so, during your leave.
 [Unless you request otherwise, you will remain on circulation lists for internal news, job vacancies, training and work-related social events.]

-The law provides that we cannot allow you to work during the two weeks following childbirth.
+The law provides that we cannot allow you to work during the 28 days following childbirth if you are entitled to paid parental leave as described in paragraph 20.2 above.